swissquote/crafty/packages/crafty-preset-postcss/README.md

 When setting `hot: true` in your `crafty.config.js` for your main JavaScript bundle, you can enable Hot Module Replacement.

-With this, the CSS files imported in your webpack bundles are automatically reloaded upon changes.
+With this, the CSS files imported in your Webpack bundles are automatically reloaded upon changes.

 This works only in `crafty watch`

 ### Extracting CSS

-By default, the CSS will be inlined within your bundle, but you can provide the `extractCSS` option to extract your styles using the `ExtractTextWebpackPlugin`.
+By default, the CSS will be embedded in your bundle, but you can provide the `extractCSS` option to extract your styles using the `ExtractTextWebpackPlugin`.

 ## Usage with Gulp